Multi-disciplinary delivery site-wide on vast £50m logistics park

-Spanning 1.3million sq ft in total, the site contains eight logistics buildings, which include warehouse space, open plan office and a double height feature reception area.
-The buildings have been awarded a BREEAM ‘Very Good’ rating, putting them in the top 25% of new UK non-domestic buildings.
+Spanning 120,000 sq. m in total, Central M40 contains eight logistics buildings, which include warehouse space, open plan office and a double height feature reception area.
+The buildings have been awarded a BREEAM ‘Very Good’ rating.

 The site is in a key location alongside Junction 11 of the M40, offering convenient transport links and quick access to the M40.
-As of summer 2019, the units have been let to businesses including Hellofresh, Prodrive Motorsport, TVS Supply Chain Solutions and Rinkit.
+Units have been let to businesses including Hellofresh, Prodrive Motorsport, TVS Supply Chain Solutions and Rinkit.

-Hydrock have worked on the project from initial feasibility stages through to upcoming completion of the circa £50m project in late 2020.
+We worked on the project from initial feasibility stages through to completion of the circa £50m project in late 2020.
 Our geotechnical and structural engineering teams worked closely together to overcome the site’s initially challenging ground conditions and provide a practical economic solution for the client.

 Our civil engineers devised an earthworks strategy that could account for various possibilities for future phases on the site.
 Through site-wide master planning, they were able to provide an earthworks cut and fill balance.